 We live in an era obsessed with speed and efficiency.
 Blockbuster bestsellers have titles such as “The One Minute Manager” and “The Checklist Manifesto”; magazine covers shout with headlines like “21 Tips to Become the Most Productive Person You Know!” and “Get More Done in 2 Days Than Most People Get Done in 2 Weeks!”; hundreds of apps offer systems for streamlining our schedules and monitoring every aspect of our lives from our diet to our sleep.
 Ours is an age of life hacks and get-rich-quick schemes.
 The worth of our days, we believe, is directly proportional to how much we achieve.
 Time is money and an hour well spent is an hour in which we maximize our output to input.

 The result?
 We dart through our days at speeds that would shock men a mere century ago.
 But why does it matter if we hurry at an accelerated pace?
 Don’t we at least get more work done?
 The problem with the hurried rate of modern life is we sacrifice idle moments for introspection.
 “Good ideas come slowly,” Brenda Ueland reminds us in her soul-enlarging classic If You Want to Write.
-Hyper-efficient, we’re so concerned with crossing items off our to-do lists that we leave virtually no time for good ideas to gestate and form:
+Hyper-efficient, we’re so concerned with crossing items off our to-do lists that we leave virtually no time for good ideas to form:

 “The multiplication of technologies in the name of efficiency is actually eradicating free time by making it possible to maximize the time and place for production and minimize the unstructured travel time in between.
 New timesaving technologies make most workers more productive, not more free, in a world that seems to be accelerating around them.
 Too, the rhetoric of efficiency around these technologies suggests that what cannot be quantified cannot be valued — that that vast array of pleasures which fall into the category of doing nothing in particular, of woolgathering, cloud-gazing, wandering, window-shopping, are nothing but voids to be filled by something more definite, more productive, or faster paced.
 Even on this headland route going nowhere useful, this route that could only be walked for pleasure, people had trodden shortcuts between the switchbacks as though efficiency was a habit they couldn’t shake.
 The indeterminacy of a ramble, on which much may be discovered, is being replaced by the determinate shortest distance to be traversed with all possible speed, as well as by the electronic transmissions that make real travel less necessary.
 As a member of the self-employed whose time saved by technology can be lavished on daydreams and meanders, I know these things have their uses, and use them — a truck, a computer, a modem — myself, but I fear their false urgency, their call to speed, their insistence that travel is less important than arrival.
 I like walking because it is slow, and I suspect that the mind, like the feet, works at about three miles an hour.
 If this is so, then modern life is moving faster than the speed of thought, or thoughtfulness.”